 Visit Seokchon Lake in Spring, Summer, Autumn & Winter

 Walking or jogging is one of the most popular things to do at Seokchon Lake Park.
 The scenery changes in every season, so it’s worth checking out at different times of the year.
-The most beautiful months are April to May, for cherry blossoms and spring flowers, and October, due to the incredible autumn foliage.
+The most beautiful months are April to May, for cherry blossoms and spring flowers, and October, due to the incredible autumn foliage in Korea.

 The path covers a total distance of 2.5 km in a figure 8 pattern, and winds around both lakes.
 It’s made out of soft urethane, so it’s easy on the knees and feet.